 In 2025, 75% of the workforce will be made up of this generation -- and so is one out of three American adults by 2020.
 As 55% of customer service interactions are done online, this digital-savvy group becomes a crucial demographic for any business that wants to adapt and stay relevant.
 They are understandably attractive to companies.
-But what makes a fair trade outsourcing company, or any company for that matter, attractive to them as a workplace?
+But what makes a fair trade call center, or any company for that matter, attractive to them as a workplace?

 This is not to say that those from other generations, say the Generation X, cannot thrive as customer care representatives or IT specialists .
 However, Millennials are born at a time of rapid and high-technological advancement.
 They grew up along with the increasing accessibility of the Internet and the miniaturization of mobile phones and computers.

 Though instant gratification from high-tech devices may have made them seem impatient, their constant exposure to modern gadgets has gained them skillful use of computers.
 Adapting to online trends and developments comes easily to these "digital natives," and so they will prefer the ease and the familiarity of gadgets and virtual tools.

 Good Compensation and Benefits